Part Two (Continued)

 Knowing the smoke would be easily seen by anyone driving by, he decided not to risk it too close to the road.
 It would be wise to build a fire several hundred yards off the road, where it was hidden from view and safer.
 The terrain was much drier the further west he went.

 Finally, Murphy was beginning to use his head.
 He considered the woods as his refuge.
-It would be his greatest advantage against his new world of Military rule.
+It would be his greatest advantage against his new world of military rule.

-For the first time, in years Murphy had to build a fire, and soon discovered that it was like falling off a log.
+For the first time in years Murphy had to build a fire, and soon discovered that it was like falling off a log.
 He finally had a chance to use the carbon steel striker his father had given him years before.
 It was a sort of gag gift.
 His Dad missed his son, and complained that he never went camping with him anymore, at least ever since becoming a big city banker, and moving to Metro.

 The fire striker concept was not unknown to Murphy, but he hadn’t used one before.
 It worked marvelously as the first strike sprayed sparks all over the birch tinder that he had stripped from a nearby tree and it burst suddenly into a hopeful flame.
 He rotated a partially opened tin of beans next to the coals, making it his first hot lunch in days.

 This minor miracle struck a chord in him.
-Murphy no longer felt helpless or lost in the wilds.
+Murphy no longer felt helpless or lost in the wild.
 He had certainly changed from the person he was just weeks before now a new man.
 This new person emerged from the old Murphy, shedding that skin like a chrysalis, and revealing a new being that now had become used to the woods.
 Or, maybe he’d simply remembered who he was again.

 He stared into the flickering flames.
 His eyes were calm, and he appeared to be at home in his woods by himself.
 He sat back eating the beans and leaned against a log, becoming at one with the world around him.